zurb/ZURB-code-standards/documentation.md

   @include button;
 }
 ```
-- When writing an example mixin with multiple properties, write out the parameter names so it's clear which one does which.
+- When writing an example mixin with multiple properties, write out the parameter names so it's clear which one does what.
   - Example: `@include button($size: medium, $background: pink);`
 - When writing an example mixin with *no* properties, include it without parentheses.
 ```scss